loicsikidi/mdbook-sitemap-generator/README.md

 > [!TIP]
 > The utility will automatically detect the book's root directory by parsing `book.toml` and fallback to `src` if it finds nothing.

+## License

+BSD-3-Clause License.
+See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This is my personal project and it does not represent my employer.
+While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.